American Competitiveness in the 21st Century Act

-The American Competitiveness in the 21st Century Act (AC21) was an act passed by the government of the United States in October 2000, pertaining to immigration to the United States.
+The American Competitiveness in the 21st Century Act (AC21) was an act passed by the United States Congress in October 2000, pertaining to immigration to the United States.
 It was a complement to the American Competitiveness and Workforce Improvement Act that had been passed in 1998.
 The focus of AC21 was to change rules related to portability and caps for the H-1B visa to increase the effective number of visas available and make it easier for workers on those visas to switch jobs.
 Although the language of the Act references the Immigration and Naturalization Service (INS), the INS would soon be restructured and the functions of the INS referenced in AC21 would be handled by United States Citizenship and Immigration Services.

 History

 A first version of the Act was passed by the United States Senate on January 24, 2000.
 Amendments were reported on February 9 and April 11 of the same year.
 The bill became law upon being signed by Bill Clinton, the President of the United States at the time, on October 17, 2000.

 The USCIS has issued memoranda and guidance regarding provisions in AC21 that have helped clarify the provisions and how these will be enforced, in 2001, 2003, 2005, and 2008.